armijnhemel/binaryanalysis-ng/doc/kaitai-struct.md

-# Defining parsers with kaitai-struct
+# Defining parsers with Kaitai Struct

 ## Introduction

-kaitai-struct is "a declarative language used to describe various binary data structures, laid out in files or in memory".
+Kaitai Struct is "a declarative language used to describe various binary data structures, laid out in files or in memory".

 https://github.com/kaitai-io/kaitai_struct
 http://kaitai.io/

 Basically it is a language to describe binary formats using a description file, which can then be used to generate parsers for various languages.

-## Installing the kaitai-struct compiler
+## Installing the Kaitai Struct compiler

-The easiest way to install the kaitai-struct compiler is to download a released zip file, as explained by the web site http://kaitai.io/#download (select your prefered installation format, such as `.deb` or `.zip`).
+The easiest way to install the Kaitai Struct compiler is to download a released zip file, as explained by the web site http://kaitai.io/#download (select your prefered installation format, such as `.deb` or `.zip`).
 If you do this make sure to download version 0.9.

 Alternatively, you can build the compiler from scratch.
 This requires Scala and the Scala build tool.
 Note that you may need a recent version of sbt and download it from the sbt repository.
 You can find instructions for that on https://www.scala-sbt.org/download.html.
-Also note that the versions of the kaitai Python run-time's and the compiler must match, you may also need to reinstall the Python runtime.
+Also note that the versions of the kaitai Python run-time and the compiler must match, you may also need to reinstall the Python runtime.

+### Building the Kaitai Struct compiler

 First, you will need to checkout the repository from github if you have not done this already: